-The Administrative Team consists of the Chair, Vice Chair, Secretary, and Designated Federal Official/Advisory Committee Specialist. .
+The Administrative Team consists of the Chair, Vice Chair, Secretary, and Designated Federal Official/Advisory Committee Specialist.
 This group is responsible for coordinating logistics and operations of the Board.
-The Administrative team meets via teleconference once or twice a month on an as-needed basis, to be determined by the Administrative Team.
+The Administrative team meets via teleconference on an as-needed basis, to be determined by the Administrative Team.
 This team is not a subcommittee and makes no decisions.
 All items needing further discussion or action are placed on the Executive Subcommittee agenda and are recorded in the Executive Subcommittee notes.